liquid4teur/SSH/README.md

 >Go to the SSH server and past the public key in ".ssh/authorized_keys" (if the folder .ssh and the file authorized_keys don't exit, you have to create it before "~/.ssh/authorized_keys").

+>Now open Putty to setup an SSH connection by putting the username@IP_address (akram@192.168.00.00),

+>Go to "SSH" category, then in "Auth",

+>Browse and select the private key (corresponding to the public key) for the authentication and click open,

+>It will ask for the passphrase (if there is one) and now it's connecting using the certificate.

 - On Mac & Linux:

 >Open a terminal and type "ssh-keygen" (RSA is the encryption algorithm): it will generate a public/private rsa key pair,